In this introduction about composing music you will learn about melody and harmony concepts such as chord tones, passing tones and landing tones.

 Combine harmony and melody

-The order in which harmony and melody are created can vary between composers.
+The order in which harmony and melody are created can vary among composers.
 The art of combining harmony and melody is done with talent, experience and some guidelines.
-This article cannot offer talent or experience, but it can give you some of the guidelines.
+This article cannot offer talent or experience, but it can give you some basic guidelines.

 Two fundamental elements in composing music are scales and chords.
-Then creating a piece of music the knowledge of scales is indeed helpful.
-You should not be bound to a certain scale and let it limit your creativeness, but you should be aware of the contexts of scales.
-Maybe you are sitting in front of a piano and do not have a clue that keys you should press down for making it sound alright?
+When creating a piece of music, the knowledge of scales is indeed helpful.
+Maybe you are sitting in front of a piano without a clue which keys to press down for making it sound alright?

-You know which the easiest way to start composing on a piano is?
+The easiest way to start composing on the piano?
 Just play exclusively on the white keys!

-Doing this, you are playing in the scale of C Major and therefore you do not hear any dissonance.
-You can use the notes in the scale for both harmony and melody.
-Use your left hand for chords (this site focus on scales, if you want to learn chords use your search engine or visit Pianochord.org) and your right hand for the single notes.
+Doing this, you are playing in the key of C Major, and therefore you do not hear any dissonance.
+You can use the white keys for both harmony and melody.
+Use your left hand for chords (this site focuses mainly on scales, if you want to discover more about chords use your search engine or visit Pianochord.org), and your right hand for the single notes.

 Of course, this is a simple approach to composing, but it is a start.

 When you are composing a song, it is often enough to stay in one or two keys throughout the song.
 A typical song starts in one key and stays in it, or, changes key somewhere in the song and most often return to the original key before the end.

 In popular music, a typical song structure can be something like this: